Polaris000/DSA_MultipleDynamicSets/README.md

 # DSA_MultipleDynamicSets

-This repo contains my submission for the assignment for DSA
+This repo contains my assignment submission for the Data Structures and Algorithms
+course at BITS Pilani.

+The problem statement is [here](./Assignment.pdf)